mgutz/bake/README.md

 ## Rules

 * `bake` searches the current and parent directories for a `Bakefile` to run.
-* Tasks are functions.
+* Tasks are defined as a normal function using the keyword `function some_task`
 * A comment on the same line of the function displays in the task list.
-* Prefix private functions with underscore `_`.
+* Private functions are declared with `some_function ()`.
 These are not displayed in task list.

 ## Functions